microsoft/IoT-For-Beginners/4-manufacturing/lessons/2-check-fruit-from-device/single-board-computer-classify-image.md

 > 💁 You can find this code in the [code-classify/pi](code-classify/pi) or [code-classify/virtual-device](code-classify/virtual-device) folder.

-😀 Your camera program was a success!
+😀 Your fruit quality classifier program was a success!